NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Experimental Setup

 \subsubsection{Learned Concurrency Control (CC)}

-Learned CC algorithm dynamically selects the most suitable CC actions based on the current workload to optimize transaction performance.
-It takes a transaction operation $op$ (\emph{e.g.}, read or write) and the current system condition $C(op)$ (\emph{e.g.}, contention levels) as inputs, and leverages an ML model $f_{cc}$ to predict the most appropriate CC action for the operation $op$.
-These actions may include acquiring a shared lock, acquiring an exclusive lock, processing without locking, etc. Formally, let $\vb{A}$ be the set of available CC actions, $f_{cc}$ can be defined as $f_{cc}(op,C(op)) = a$, where $a \in \vb{A}$.
-As new operation types emerge or system conditions change, the learned CC algorithm requires retraining to adapt to workload drift.
-PolyJuice~\cite{DBLP:conf/osdi/WangDWCW0021}, a state-of-the-art learned CC algorithm is proposed following this definition, which predicts CC actions for each unique operation within a transaction.
-Furthermore, to adapt to workload drift, PolyJuice performs full retraining based on historical workload traces and applies the updated model to handle future workloads.
+Learned CC algorithm dynamically selects the most suitable CC actions, such as locking, optimistic validation, \emph{etc.}, to gain higher transaction throughput.
+It takes a transaction operation $op$ (\emph{e.g.}, read/write) and the current system condition $C(op)$ (\emph{e.g.}, contention levels) as inputs, and leverages an ML model $f_{cc}$ to predict the most appropriate CC action for the operation $op$.
+Formally, let $\vb{A}$ be the set of available CC actions, $f_{cc}$ can be defined as $f_{cc}(op,C(op)) = a$, where $a \in \vb{A}$.